 2. Scope

-This Regulation applies to Child Restraint Systems installed in vehicles of categories M2 and M3 class B and class III with regards to the securing of children from 40- 150 cm in forward facing vehicle seats.
+2.1 This Regulation applies to Built in Child Restraint Systems installed in vehicles of categories M2 and M3 class B and class III with regards to the securing of children from 40- 150 cm [in forward facing vehicle seats].

+2.2 At the request of the manufacturer, this Regulation may also apply to any Built in Child Restraint Systems installed in vehicles of categories M2 or M3 of classes I, II and A.

 3. Definitions